Serve the People (Norway)

 Serve the People – Communist League (Tjen Folket – Kommunistisk Forbund) is a Norwegian communist organization formed in 1998 by expelled members of the Workers' Communist Party.
-It aims to establish a new communist party in Norway based on Marxism–Leninism–Maoism.
-Their youth wing is the Revolutionary Communist Youth, which was created after a split from Red Youth, the youth wing of the Red Party, who they deem as revisionist.
+It aims to establish a new communist party in Norway based on and guided by Marxism-Leninism-Maoism.
+Its youth wing is the Revolutionary Communist Youth, which was created after a split from Red Youth, the youth wing of the Red Party, who it deems as revisionist.

 The organization supports people's war and claims that this is the only means by which socialism and communism can be established.
-They are open to the use of violence as a means to protect the proletariat against reprisals from the bourgeoisie.
-It regards Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, Mao Zedong and Chairman Gonzalo as the six leading communists who developed Marxism–Leninism–Maoism.
+It is open to the use of violence as a means to protect the proletariat against reprisals from the bourgeoisie.
+It regards Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, Mao Zedong and Abimael Guzmán as the six leading communists who developed Marxism–Leninism–Maoism.

 History

 Serve the People – A Marxist–Leninist Group was established in 1998 as a splinter group from AKP.
-It is claimed that the cause of the split was rightism within AKP's leadership.
+Serve the People claim that the cause of the split was rightism within AKP's leadership.

 Several members of AKP and its youth organization, Revolutionary Communist Youth (RKU) were consequentially expelled from AKP, Red Electoral Alliance (RV), Red, and/or Red Youth.

-Henrik Ormåsen, the spokesperson for Serve the People, was expelled from AKP and Red Youth in 1997 and from Red in 2008 when he claimed that Joseph Stalin was a great theoretician.
+Henrik Ormåsen, the spokesperson for Serve the People, was expelled from AKP and Red Youth in 1997 and from Red in 2008 when he said that Joseph Stalin was a great theoretician.
 According to Red leader Torstein Dahle, Ormåsen has "harmed the party and brought into question what the party stood for."

-Serve the People launched an ideological campaign with the task of starting a new communist party after the collapse of AKP and changed their subtitle from "A Marxist-Leninist Group" to "Communist League" in 2009.
+Serve the People launched an ideological campaign with the task of starting a new communist party after the collapse of AKP and changed its subtitle from "A Marxist-Leninist Group" to "Communist League" in 2009.

 Political theory

-Serve the People bases its political theory on Marxism-Leninism-Maoism and claims that contemporary Marxism has been developed through three stages.
+Serve the People bases its political theory on Marxism-Leninism-Maoism and states that contemporary Marxism has been developed through three stages.
 The original stage of Marxism was developed by Marx and Engels in the 19th century.
 The second stage is Leninism as developed by Lenin and Stalin.
 The third stage is Maoism, "the most advanced form of revolutionary theory today", according to the organization's program.

 According to Serve the People, Marxism distinguishes itself from other forms of socialism (e.g. utopian socialism) by building on scientific theories regarding the development of human society, and the idea that through praxis, humans can influence this societal development:Marxism is our science to make the world a better place.
 We need Marxism to understand how capitalism works and how to abolish it.

-On their website, Tjen Folket summarizes its "Marxism-Leninism" with three fundamental principles governing the communist party:
+On its website, Tjen Folket summarizes its "Marxism-Leninism" with three fundamental principles governing the communist party: